Storm Updates: Imelda Drenches Texas As Humberto Menaces Bermuda

 Heavy rains are triggering flash floods in eastern Texas as Tropical Depression Imelda draws nearer — one of several large storms that forecasters are watching closely Wednesday.
 In the Atlantic, Bermuda is under a hurricane warning as Hurricane Humberto nears the island as a Category 3 storm.

 Imelda was briefly a tropical storm after forming in the Gulf of Mexico.
-But despite weakening into a tropical depression Tuesday night, Imelda is still expected to bring an additional 5-10 inches of rainfall to Houston, Galveston and other parts of eastern Texas through Friday, with isolated totals of 20-25 inches possible.
+But despite weakening into a tropical depression Tuesday night, Imelda is still expected to bring an additional 5 to 10 inches of rainfall to Houston, Galveston and other parts of eastern Texas through Friday, with isolated totals of 20 to 25 inches possible.

 Here are the preliminary rainfall totals we have observed so far from 7AM Tuesday through 7AM this morning.
 Most of the highest totals have been concentrated in Matagorda, Brazoria, Galveston, and Chambers counties. #txwx #houwx #glswx pic.twitter.com/gtCFqMrg4r— NWS Houston (@NWSHouston) September 18, 2019

-Imelda is bringing "heavy rains and significant flash flooding" that is expected to spread inland over the next couple of days, according to the National Weather Service.
-The center of the storm is currently some 65 miles north of Houston — but it's creeping along at 5 mph, raising the chances for dangerous floods.
+Imelda is bringing "heavy rains and significant flash flooding" that are expected to spread inland over the next couple of days, according to the National Weather Service.
+The center of the storm is currently some 65 miles north of Houston — but it's creeping along at 5 mph, raising the chances of dangerous floods.

 Flash flood watches are currently in place for southeast Texas and the far southwestern corner of Louisiana, the NWS says.